FabianMaeurer/TensorCategories.jl/docs/src/Basics/Julia.md

 Here `R, x = ...` assigns two returned values to two variables.
 The name `x` denotes an element of `R`, not an unspecified complex number. `ZZ` denotes the integers and `QQ` the rational field.

+The type and the mathematical *parent* answer different questions.
+The type of `x` determines which Julia methods can act on its representation, while `parent(x) == R` records the particular polynomial ring containing it.
+Elements of different polynomial rings may have the same Julia type but different parents.
+Likewise, an object in TensorCategories.jl has a parent category, and a morphism has a domain and codomain.

 ## Reading Julia examples